-Growing up with a grandmother that didn’t really know how to cook, I often hated the food on the table.
-It was mainly the same things over and over again.
+Growing up with a grandmother that didn’t really know how to cook (I know it’s weird, but not all Italian grandmas are good cooks), we were eating mainly the same things over and over again.
 The 5 years I was in high school, I used to come home around 2 PM really hungry and every single day I would find on the table the same damn thing: Pasta with Pesto.

 But I never complained.
 The few times my friends came to my house for lunch they were making fun of the fixed menu and – knowing my attitude towards monotony – asking me how I could stand it.
 Well, I could.
 I loved it every single day and I still do.

 It will be one of the unsolved mysteries of my life.
-I still don’t know why but I deeply and profoundly love the taste of Pesto together with Pasta.
+I still don’t know why but I deeply and profoundly love the taste of Pesto together with Pasta, especially Trofie al Pesto.
 Like a happily married couple, always in perfect harmony.

 Of course, the Pesto I grew up with was store bought, never handmade.
 But still, it was perfect.